-- North Carolina
+- 1. North Carolina

 - 2. Virginia

 - Tennessee

 - 4. Ohio

 - 5. Pennsylvania

-Please list the states of origin for the travelers visiting your community.
-Please rank the top five states in order of visitation with #1 being the top state where travelers are coming from.
+flease list the states of origin for the travelers visiting your community.
+Please rank the top five states in order of visitation with #1 being the top state where ravelers are coming from.
 Please note that your community refers to the area of interest represented by you, your employer, or organization.
-For example, the community for businesses such as attractions, hotels, restaurants, etc. might be the local city/county/town where the business is located, while the community for regional or state organizations will be a defined region or the state owners, respectively.
+For example, he community for businesses such as attractions, hotels, restaurants, etc. might be the local chy/country/town where the business is located, while the ammunity for regional or state organizations will be a defined region or the state owers!, respectively.

-vii: Tourism Travel Party Origin
+vi: Tourism Travel Party Origin